-Dr. Huskins is a core faculty member with special interests in healthcare epidemiology and infection prevention, antimicrobial resistance, sepsis, infectious diseases outbreaks and emergencies, and safety and quality.
+Dr. Huskins is a core faculty member with special interests in healthcare epidemiology and infection prevention, antimicrobial resistance, sepsis, infectious disease outbreaks and emergencies, and safety and quality.
 He serves as the Vice Chair of Quality of Mayo Clinic Children's Center.

-He leads Mayo Clinic’s participation in a variety of national research and quality improvement collaboratives related to these topics.
+He leads Mayo Clinic’s participation in a variety of national research and quality improvement collaborations related to these topics.
 His research endeavors include clinical trials and multicenter collaborative observational studies related to these topics and innovations in clinical research design and methodology with support from the National Institute of Allergy and Infectious Diseases through the Antimicrobial Resistance Leadership Group.